 These webinars promise to be just as stimulating as our previous webinars from the past three years, which are available on the Kent Law School YouTube channel.
 It is fun to participate in the live webinars, but you can also watch previous sessions covering diverse issues such as the legal ramifications of artificial intelligence used in policing, who our judges are and why it matters, whether it is right that a jury should be told about the previous misconduct of a defendant and matters arising in immigration law, human rights, legal ethics and intellectual property.

 Want to know more about law at Kent?

-We’re one of the UK’s leading law schools and are ranked 45th in the world for law in the Times Higher Education World University Rankings 2021.
 Our distinctive critical approach puts learning about law within the wider context of society.
 Our teaching excellence, world-class research, and award-winning law clinic create an intellectually stimulating environment in which to study the law.